 Based on the information contained in the Hydrology Results Report, the Council concludes that no significant hydrologic or water quality impacts are expected in the Milwaukie Regional Center Segment.
-The Council finds that water quantity and quality impacts created by the construction and operation of the South/North Project in the Milwaukie Regional Center Segment can be substantially mitigated by complying with the following: DEQ standards for the Willamette Basin; Army Corps of Engineers Section 404 permit regulations; Division of State Lands regulations for instream activities; City of Milwaukie erosion control and stormwater regulations outline Best Management Practices (BMPs) to prevent or limit pollutants from entering surface waters through urban drainage systems.
+The Council finds that water quantity and quality impacts created by the construction and operation of the South/North Project in the Milwaukie Regional Center Segment can be substantially mitigated by complying with the following: DEQ standards for the Willamette Basin; Army Corps of Engineers Section 404 permit regulations; Division of State Lands regulations for instream activities; City of Milwaukie erosion control and stormwater regulations; and City of Portland erosion control and stormwater regulations.
+These rules and regulations outline Best Management Practices (BMPs) to prevent or limit pollutants from entering surface waters through urban drainage systems.